-OECD-EC pilot project on saving for retirement and the role of private pensions in retirement readiness
+OECD-EC project on saving for retirement and the role of private pensions in retirement readiness

 Are people saving enough for retirement?
 Are private pensions fulfilling their complementary role in providing for retirement?
 Should policymakers introduce measures to increase retirement savings or to postpone retirement?
 Should these measures be targeted to specific population subgroups?